 Tires should be rotated between 5000-8000 miles.
 The wide gap takes into consideration what the vehicle manufacturer recommends.

-The most common reason you’ll hear it’s important to rotate tires is to disperse wear on each tire evenly.
-It may seem like they would evenly distribute, but each corner of your vehicle operates differently, requiring each tire to work a little differently.
-For example, a front-wheel-drive vehicle requires the front two tires to take on a more significant proportion of the load working to move the car and break.
+The most common reason you’ll hear it’s important to rotate tires is to evenly disperse wear on each tire.
+It may seem like they would evenly distribute but each corner of your vehicle operates differently requiring each tire to work a little differently.
+For example, a front-wheel drive vehicle requires the front two tires to take on a greater proportion of the load working to move the car and break.

-Expanding on the even wear practice will also keep tread depth uniform across all tires providing even traction, meaning a safer overall vehicle.
+Expanding on the even wear practice, this will also keep tread depth uniform across all tires providing even traction meaning a safer overall vehicle.

 Tires have small metal attachments that are clamped around the rim.
-These are placed in specific locations to remove imperfections in the distribution of the tire’s weight.
-If you can feel vibrating when driving the vehicle, especially greater than 55 mph, the tires need to be balanced.
+These are placed in specific locations to rid of any imperfections in distribution of the tires weight.
+If you can feel vibration when driving the vehicle especially greater than 55 mph this is an indication that the tires need to be balanced.
 It’s inexpensive and can be done quickly.
-Whenever the tire is removed from the wheel, it should also be balanced.
-During an inspection, if any of the three metal pieces are missing, it’s essential to bring your vehicle in for a tire balancing.
+Whenever the tire is removed from the wheel it should also be balanced.
+During an inspection if any of the three metal pieces are missing, it’s essential to bring your vehicle in for a tire balancing.

-Wheel alignment or tire alignment helps tire performance and can improve longevity.
-It is an adjustment to the suspension, which is the connection between the vehicle and the wheels.
-There are a few telltale signs to determine if you need an alignment: uneven tread wear, the vehicle pulling to the left or right, steering wheel not centered while driving straight and steering wheel vibration.
+A wheel alignment, or tire alignment helps tire performance and can improve longevity.
+It is an adjustment to the suspension which is the connection between the vehicle and the wheels.
+There are a few telltale signs to determine if you’re in need of an alignment: uneven tread wear, vehicle pulling to the left or right, steering wheel not centered while driving straight, and steering wheel vibration.

-Any time new tires are installed, or you feel any of the symptoms mentioned above, you should have a wheel alignment performed.
+Any time new tires are installed or you feel any of the above mentioned symptoms you should have a wheel alignment performed.